subinoybiswas/friend.ly/README.md

    ```

 ## Configuration
-Before running the application, you need to set up the following configuration:
+Before running the application, you need to set up the following configurations:

 1. Create a `.env` file in the root directory.
 2. Specify the following environment variables in the `.env` file: